SpongeBob-hmbb/HDU-psychology-zjooc/README.md

 # HDU-psychology-zjooc
-the psychological healthy education of college students ( for HDUer )
+The psychological healthy education of college students ( for HDUer )